What do I need to bring on a Mountaintrails guided hike?

 Factors influencing this will include the length and difficulty of the hike, the temperature on the day and an individual’s own metabolism.
 However, a good guide would be to bring 1½ litre of water per person for a full day hike.

 It is important to remember to bring food too!
-We burn a lot more calories in a day when out in the hills and we need to ensure our bodies have enough energy to get us through the day, particularly in winter when we are burning more fuel, just to stay warm.
+We burn a lot more calories in a day when out in the hills, this is great for dieting, but we need to ensure our bodies have enough energy to get us through the day, particularly in winter when we are burning more energy just to stay warm.

 Remember to bring warm gloves and a hat.

-You should also add a spare warm layer like a fleece or a lightweight duvet jacket, it is always colder the higher you climb in the mountains and often windier too, so don’t be caught out!
+You should also add a spare warm layer like a fleece or a jumper, it is always colder in the mountains and often windier too, so don’t be caught out!

 If you are joining us in the winter, gaiters are a good addition to your kit; they will keep you dry and clean below the knee, and keep snow out of your boots too.
 In the summer don’t forget your sunscreen and sunglasses.